enonic/old-xp-doc/doc/getting-started/installation.rst

 .. note:: :term:`$XP_INSTALL` and :term:`$XP_HOME` are referenced frequently in the documentation. $XP_INSTALL is the location of the unzipped XP download. $XP_HOME, by default, is the location of the $XP_INSTALL/home folder and it contains directories specific to a single XP instance.
-The home folder can be copied to multiple locations for developers working on multiple isolated projects.
+The home folder can be copied to multiple locations for developers working on multiple projects to keep them isolated.
 The **$XP_HOME environment variable** should be set to the home folder of the project to be run.

 Start the server